Educational Computing Organization of Ontario: ECOO conference

 Kawartha Pine Ridge District School Board to name a few.

 As an addition to each conference, ECOO publishes a Proceedings, summarizing the presentations and other activities during that year's conference.

 Bylaw changes

-According to the organization's main web site, proposed bylaw changes were voted on May, 2009.
+According to the organization's main web site, proposed bylaw changes were voted in May 2009.
 The 2008-09 Board of Directors had put together a series of bylaw changes designed to help ensure the ongoing health and flexibility of the organization.
 Attendees of the 2008 Conference were considered voting members and were invited to participate, either in person or by proxy.

 Computer Programming Contests

 ECOO organizes programming contests for Ontario secondary school students.
 The ECOO contests consist of three parts:

 Boardwide Programming Contest

 It is distributed by email to convenors of school boards.
 The school boards use this contest to select the teams that will represent them in the Regional Programming Contest.
 The maximum number of teams that the school boards can send depend on the size of the school boards.